bullgit/blah-code/README.md

 > Encode and decode blah code

-As UMD module this runs almost everywhere (AMD (e.g RequireJS), CommonJS (Nodeland) and with good ol’ globals).
+As UMD module this runs almost everywhere [AMD (e.g RequireJS), CommonJS (Nodeland, browserify) and with good ol’ globals].

+Uses ECMAScript 5.1 intensively.
+So you need [es5-shim](https://github.com/es-shims/es5-shim) in case you want to use in old Browsers (IE < 9).

 ## Instal